-Control Transformer
+Control Transformers

-The low voltage controls for most voltage models are powered by a class II transformer with resettable breaker on the secondary side for circuit protection.
+The compressor unit and air handler each have their own 24vac class II control transformer.
+208/230-1-60 and 208-3-60 models have a resettable breaker on the secondary side for circuit protection.
 Should the breaker trip, locate and correct the problem and then reset the breaker by pressing in on it.

-Other voltage models have a transformer with primary and secondary fuses for circuit protection.
+All other voltage models have a transformer with primary and secondary fuses for circuit protection.